TheRARELab/.github/.github/pull_request_template.md

-## Show the changes work or is high-quality
+## Show the changes work or high-quality
 <!-- e.g., using photos/videos -->